weetmuts/beak/README.md

 `git pack s3_work_crypt:`

-You can get information on a _backup_ location using:
+You can get information on a _storage location_ using:

 `beak info s3_work_crypt:`